Max Emerson: Personal life

 In June 2016, he publicly introduced his boyfriend, Andrés Camilo, an officer in the US Army, in a YouTube video.

 Emerson has an active social media presence and posts regularly on YouTube where his username is "TheMaxVicious".
-As of December 2018, he has 1 million followers on Instagram (@maxisms) and 19,500 on Twitter (@TheMaxisms).
+As of December 2018, he has 1 million followers on Instagram and 19,500 on Twitter.
 On YouTube and on social media, Emerson is known for his humour and for showing off his body.

 In May 2017, French comic TV presenter Cyril Hanouna used one of Emerson's torso pictures to set up a catfishing profile on a gay dating site, and tricked the men who responded to the profile into revealing sexual fantasies to him while he was live on his show Touche pas à mon poste !.
 The segment triggered nearly 20,000 complaints to regulators and condemnation from LGBT groups.

 In April 2022, Emerson served as the Grand Marshal of the Miami Beach Gay Pride.

+In July 2023, Emerson and Camilo announced their engagement on Instagram.
+In January 2025, however, the two had announced that they had ended their relationship after 9 years.